 Chrysocolla is a natural mineral of great beauty (see photo of a raw piece on left), it appears as a swirling mass of turquoise and teal, blues and greens.
 I don't know of anybody else making oil paint out of this mineral, it is in Wallace Seymour's bespoke range.

 Chrysocolla amongst many other elements contains copper which gives the darkened verdigris colour you can see in the swatch.
-The paint in texture has a slight grittiness and is quite buttery in feel and viscosity.
+The paint in texture has a grittiness, the pigment particles are visible and you can feel them under a palette knife, the paint is not loose though and stands up well.

 The masstone is a very, very slightly dulled turquoise, it brightens as it is spread out and used more thinly.
 It has quite a surprising opaqueness, the tints display a slightly blue undertone although it has a relatively weak tinting power.
 It is along the lines of a natural, less powerful, earthy Viridian in hue.